yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 ### Robot Data

-Consist of the basic data likes transforms, motor speeds and sensors data.
+This consists of the basic data such as transforms, motor speeds, and sensor data.

 `McuData` is defined as follows: